Frodo-Web/frodo-tips/FreeBSD-smashed-screen.md

 cd ./myDir
 ee ./boot/loader.conf  // Make sure you are opening the file from installation, not your USB stick one!
 ````
-### 5. Switch to text mode console.
+### 5. Switch to text mode terminal.
 Add the following line and save it:
-Since FreeBSD is using pixel mode console as default, we want to try to switch to more old, more stable and more basic one, text mode console:
+Since FreeBSD is using pixel mode system terminal as default, we want to try to switch to more old, more stable and more basic one, text mode system terminal:
 ````
 screen.textmode="0"
 ````